YOOX: marketplace guide

 - Model color code - the manufacturer's color code.

 Size fields - in the content mapping of the specific categories, there are usually multiple optional size fields.
-It is mandatory to map one of the sizes.
+It is mandatory to map one of the sizes available – and only one size can be mapped.
 E.g.:

 - Size - EU MAN - Footwear